ArteryTek/AT32F413_Firmware_Library/project/at_start_f413/examples/rtc/calendar/readme.txt

-  rtc peripherals to implement calendar and alarm clock functions. use usart1 to view calendar information. led3 flashes once when the seconds are updated, and led4 turns on when the alarm is generated.
+  rtc peripherals to implement calendar and alarm clock functions. use usart1 to view calendar information. led3 flashes once when the seconds are updated, and led4 turns on when the alarm is generated. for more detailed information. please refer to the application note document AN0111.